niceoneallround/crypto-utils/README.md

 * The keys are protected by the AWS KMS polices, along with a usage audit trail provided by AWS cloud trail.
 The key context captures what resource is being accessed, and what service is accessint it.

 ## The package provides the following utilities

-* cryptoUtils.js provides
-  * encryptHMACEncode
+A command line tool to produce the final encoded format from a set of inputs
-  * decodeHMACDecrypt
+* cl-encode.js

+The cryptoUtils.js that provide functions to
+ * encryptHMACEncode - returns the encoded format from a set of params
+ * decodeHMACDecrypt - returns the plain text from an encoded format and a set of params

+Component Utils - building blocks that can stand on thier own
 * awsKMSUtils.js
   * create - create a KMS connection
   * generateDataKey